Nules84/CI_PP2_ArtiQuiz/TESTING.md

 ### **QUESTIONS PAGE** <a name="questions-test"></a>

 * The user is presented with the Questions page.
-Located at the top left-hand side of the screen is Quizzical's page logo.
+Located at the top left-hand side of the screen is ArchiQuiz's page logo.
 There are ten randomly generated questions and four randomly generated answers to match said questions in the middle of the screen.
 The quiz has been played multiple times and it is found that the questions were, in fact, random every time the quiz was played, as were the answers.
 This makes the quiz different every time it's played which makes great UX and superb replayability.